sabrinasayed1/variantly.ai/README.md

 Share results with stakeholders for alignment

-This enables more rigorous, data-aware decision making without needing analysts, experiments, or engineering time.
+This enables more rigorous, data-aware decision making without needing extensive analysts, experiments, or engineering time before teams commit to dev.

 🎯 Why This Project Exists